pampers6988/Surfs-up/README.md

 * Theremax temperature patterns of June and December differ by 2 degrees

 Summary:
 There is not a significant difference in the temperature patterns of June and December.
 To look further into if the temperature makes a difference, temperature data from 1 of the hottest and coldest months was analyzed.
+The amount of preciptation was also reviewed for the months of June and december.
+The analysis does not show that the temperature or precipitation would prevent a  sustainable year-round surf and ice cream shop business.

 February is considered one of the coldest months of the year on Oahu. mean     69.442236